-8. Clairmont PLC Day and Night
+8. Clairmont PLC Day and Night Analogue Clock

 During the day, the clock shows the sun and a blue sky to indicate daytime and starts, the moon and a dark blue sky to indicate night.
 The clock is easy to interpret which helps prevent confusion for patients or people suffering from memory loss.

 9. Grayson’s Calendar Clock